 Despite having been slurring his words earlier on, Oliver (the first one to fall in the original attempt at the Golden Mile) remains perfectly sober, hinting at his being replaced early on.

 Peter states early on that he doesn't want to end up "dead in a field...
 I hate fields!".
 He is later attacked by Blanks in a field/forest the gang are running through after hiding out in the bowls club shed.

 Gary seems surprisingly knowledgeable about the psychology of depression when he tells Pete not to repress his bad memories.
 It's later revealed that he'd been attending grief counselling after a failed suicide attempt, explaining where he picked this titbit up.

 When trying to prove that they aren't Blanks, the guys deduce that Blanks are "fresh", lacking any physical abnormalities (tattoos, scars, etc).
 Andy, Steven, and Peter all present scars they got courtesy of Gary, but Gary balks at having to remove his jacket and instead opts to bash his head against a support beam to disprove being Made of Plasticine.
 This is because he doesn't want the others to see the bandages around his wrists.

 The conversation between Gary and Andy concerning teetotalling.
 Gary says that King Arthur didn't drink water at Camelot after winning the Battle of Hastings.
-Andy counters that to go into a pub full of hard men and order a tap water takes serious balls.
-In the end, a King walks into a bar in the wake of a great battle, and orders a water when surrounded by hard men.
+Andy counters that to go into a pub full of hard men with war paint and order a tap water takes serious balls.
+In the end, a King walks into a bar in the wake of a great battle, and orders a water when surrounded by hard men with war paint.
 He has some serious balls.

 The page quotation itself (see above) foreshadows the end of the movie.